 Common production methods include tilt-up (poured on site) and precast (poured off site and transported to site).
 Each method has advantages and disadvantages and choice is determined by site access, availability of local precasting facilities, required finishes and design demands (see ‘Typical domestic construction’ below).

-Pre-cast panels are erected on-site.
+Pre-cast panels are craned into position and erected on-site.

 The advantages of precast concrete include: